weihaog1/Moooov-item-segmentation/improvement_summary.md

 - Synchronous code is actually **simpler and more reliable** for worker tasks
 - Performance impact is negligible (workers process one task at a time anyway)

-**Learning:** Don't force async patterns everywhere.
-Use async where it adds value (API endpoints), use sync where it's simpler (background workers).

 **3. Why Polling Instead of Webhooks?**
 - Simpler client implementation (no webhook endpoint needed)